-- 1. Use NTP protocol over the network.
+- Use NTP protocol over the network.
 The Vision-RTK 2 has a built-in NTP server (port 123).
 You can use that to synchronize your system clock to the very accurate system clock of the Vision-RTK 2. - 2.
-The Vision-RTK 2 outputs the PPS signal from the GNSS1 receiver. - Time pulse over the pin 5 of the I/O connector.
+The Vision-RTK 2 outputs the PPS signal from the GNSS1 receiver. - Time pulse over the pin 5 of the I/O connector. - Time mark over the pin 6 of the I/O connector.